python-cffi/cffi/doc/source/overview.rst

-The first section presents a simple working example of using CFFI to call a C function in a compiled shared objecti from Python.
+The first section presents a simple working example of using CFFI to call a C function in a compiled shared object (DLL) from Python.
 CFFI is flexible and covers several other use cases presented in the second section.
 The third section shows how to export Python functions to a Python interpreter embedded in a C or C++ application.
 The last